 05 of 08

 Feel the sand between your toes without having to book a flight to Mexico by signing up to play some indoor beach volleyball.
 There are a couple of options for where to play in Toronto including Beach Blast, which has seven heated indoor sand volleyball courts.
 They offer league play as well as drop-ins.
 Drop-ins take place Fridays and on weekends and cost $18.
-You can also pretend you’re playing volleyball on a sunny beach at North Beach Volleyball.
+You can also pretend you’re playing volleyball on a sunny beach in the Caribbean at North Beach Volleyball.
 Call ahead to see how busy the courts are and if there’s space, head over for a game.
 A drop-in session here costs $16.

 06 of 08

-Feel like you’re in the tropics at Allan Gardens Conservatory
+Feel Like You're in the Tropics at Allan Gardens Conservatory

 Leave winter behind for a while with a visit to Allan Gardens Conservatory.
 Wander through six garden-filled greenhouses that contain tropical plants from all over the world, covering over 16,000 square feet.
 The Palm House and Tropical Landscape House will especially make you feel like you’ve landed someplace warm with a beach nearby.
 The Conservatory is open from 10 a.m. to 5 p.m.
 365 days a year and it’s free to enter.